- College of Arts & Sciences

 Before classes start, set up appointments to meet with your professors, preferable during their office hours.
 Talk about your disability, and present each professor with an Accommodation letter.
 Then develop a plan for the semester.
 If you’ve been approved for exam accommodations, bring the Exam Accommodation form with you so your professor can complete their section.

-If you’ve been approved for alternative text accommodations, exam accommodations, or note takers, you are strongly encouraged to attend an OSWD Training Session at the beginning of each semester.
+If you’ve been approved for alternative text accommodations, exam accommodations, or note takers, you are strongly encouraged to attend an AES Training Session at the beginning of each semester.